-It is recommended, and in some cases required that students consult with an adviser prior to registration.
-The adviser reviews the proposed coursework and attempts to keep students informed of the requirements for graduation.
-In addition, the adviser helps the students achieve breadth in the curriculum and provides other assistance needed.
+It is recommended, and in some cases required that students consult with an advisor prior to registration.
+The advisor reviews the proposed coursework and attempts to keep students informed of the requirements for graduation.
+In addition, the advisor helps the students achieve breadth in the curriculum and provides other assistance needed.

-Students are required to meet with an adviser when they donít meet the academic standards set by their college.
+Students are required to meet with an advisor when they donít meet the academic standards set by their college.
 See the Academic Policies section of the Bulletin: Warning and Dismissal, for detailed information.

 DARS stands for the Degree Audit Reporting System.
-Students and advisers can
+Students and advisors can

 In addition to the Post-Baccalaureate Program in Health Professions described below, please also see RCC resource center for a pre-graduate school program, and School of Education for Teacher Certification Programs.